SaschaLeander/AuditoryModeling/README.md

 # AudioModellingStimuli
-Tools for creating stimuli for auditory modelling
+Tools for creating, processing and analyzing audio stimuli for auditory modeling